unknow112/NSIETE-project-2019/README.md

 ## Experiments

+We can split our experiments to 3 main milestones:

+#### 1. Wasserstein loss

 We have [read](https://developers.google.com/machine-learning/gan/loss) that using [Wasserstein loss](https://arxiv.org/abs/1701.07875) is pretty good idea to use with GAN, but we were facing issues with poor image output.

-After more proper study we found out that using VGG 19 loss is crucial for whole network.
-We used tried to implement VGG19 loss and also we used mean squared error loss.
+#### 2. Mean Square Error

+Then we used MSE as loss function for generator and binary crossentropy for discriminator.
+In this part we tried two different approaches.
+In first approach we used small amount of epochs (10) with huge portion of images (50 thousand).
+We were able to see edges on the geneated images but they were facing a lot of output noise.
+Second approach was complete oposite of the first one.
+We used 1000 epochs and only 128 images.
+The idea behind this approach was to "overtrain" the neural network, because we wanted to know if the neural network starts to generate nice images.
+The result images from this approach have minimal noise but on the other hand it only works for small range of images.

+#### 3. VGG 19 loss

+Paper proposed new loss function which calculate difference base on features extracted from pre-trained VGG19 model.

+-- Results here

 ## Evaluation